microcash-dev/DRACHMacoin/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.

 Specifications
 ------------------

 - Proof of Work based.
 Mine using any of the 7 algorithms : sha256d(default), scrypt all the way through x11, x13, and x15.
 - Difficulty is retargeted every block.
 - 90 second block target per algorithm (30 second average across 7 algorithms).
 - 65.5 million total coins
-- 49+ coins per block.
+- 650+ coins per block.
 - Random superblock with reward.
 - Up front super mining rewards.
-- -D-A-R-K-G-r-a-v-i-t-y- stricken
+- DarkGravityWave

 License
 -------